AminaManseur29/Advanced_ML_project/README.md

   - `Cross_Validate_Hyperparams.py`: Hyperparameter cross-validation to optimize model performance.
   - `utils.py` :

+- **`Empirical_experiments.ipynb`**: This notebook presents empirical experiments conducted, illustrating different hyperparameter validation methods and model training approaches.
+It demonstrates how to reproduce the empirical results obtained, with sections on data preparation, K-Fold Cross Validation, and training with optimal hyperparameters.

+- **`Theoretical_experiments.ipynb`**: This notebook documents theoretical experiments, where we seek to minimize various functions by exploring different optimization configurations using algorithms such as BGE_Adam.

 - **README.md**: This file.

-- **requirements.txt**: List of dependencies required for the project.
+- **`requirements.txt`**: List of dependencies required for the project.

 ## Setup Instructions